akka/akka/akka-docs/rst/java/lambda-actors.rst

 The last line shows a possibility to pass constructor arguments regardless of the context it is being used in.
-The presence of a matching constructor is verified during construction of the :class:`Props` object, resulting in an :class:`IllegalArgumentEception` if no or multiple matching constructors are found.
+The presence of a matching constructor is verified during construction of the :class:`Props` object, resulting in an :class:`IllegalArgumentException` if no or multiple matching constructors are found.

 Dangerous Variants